skip to content

 Drones and robots in Equinor

 “The robots are coming!”
 We have heard that one before, right?
-But now they are actually here, and it is not science fiction.
-It did indeed take some time from the word “robot” and human-looking machines first appeared in the Czech play R.U.R (Rossumov’s Universal Robots) in 1920 to today’s use of actual robots at our onshore and offshore plants.
-One hundred years later, Equinor has established a project to work with and accelerate the introduction of robots and drones in the air, on land and under water.
+But now they are actually here, and they’re not science fiction.
+Equinor has established a project to work with and accelerate the introduction of robots and drones in the air, on land and under water.

 A project called AIR (Autonomy, interoperability and robotics) has been established to deliver on the part of Equinor’s digital vision that cover robotics: “Robots will make our work easier”.
 It also delivers on the company’s strategic goals of always safe and high value.
 In situations where the use of ships and helicopters can be replaced by drones, there will also be a contribution to reduced CO2 emissions; supporting Equinor’s low carbon goal.